foodcoops/foodcoops.github.io/global-foodsoft-platform.md

    * Fallback contact person (name + email address)
    * Homepage (if any)

+It is also possible to customize some [settings](https://github.com/foodcoops/foodcoops.net/blob/master/Ansible/roles/foodsoft/Configuration.md) for your Foodsoft instance.

 After we finished to set up your instance you will receive an email with all the details.

 # Support